 Anyone who is considering stereotactic radiosurgery or a similar treatment option does not need a physician referral to consult with the experts at Moffitt.
-To schedule an appointment, call 1-888-663-3488 or submit a new patient registration form online—we’ll be sure to put you in touch with a cancer expert within just one day.
+To schedule an appointment, call 1-888-663-3488 or submit a new patient registration form online—we’ll be sure to put you in touch with a cancer expert as soon as possible.
 We welcome patients with all types of cancer and will develop an individualized treatment plan based on the specifics of a diagnosis.